osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 DateReviewed: 2020-06-22

-Running StashCache Cache in a Container
+Running OSDF Cache in a Container
 =======================================

-The OSG operates the [StashCache data federation](overview.md), which provides organizations with a method to distribute their data in a scalable manner to thousands of jobs without needing to pre-stage data across sites or operate their own scalable infrastructure.
+The OSG operates the [Open Science Data Federation](overview.md) (OSDF), which provides organizations with a method to distribute their data in a scalable manner to thousands of jobs without needing to pre-stage data across sites or operate their own scalable infrastructure.

-[Stash Caches](install-cache.md) transfer data to clients such as jobs or users.
+[OSDF Caches](install-cache.md) transfer data to clients such as jobs or users.
 A set of caches are operated across the OSG for the benefit of nearby sites;
 in addition, each site may run its own cache in order to reduce the amount of data transferred over the WAN.
-This document outlines how to run StashCache in a Docker container.
+This document outlines how to run a cache in a Docker container.

 Before Starting
 ---------------